Advice for schools/kura

 For ease of access, we have collated health and safety information on all Alert Levels into one guidance page:

-From 11.59pm on Sunday 30 August, students aged 12 and above will be required to wear a face covering when on public transport (this does not include school transport).
+At Alert Level 2, students aged 12 and above will be required to wear a face covering when on public transport (this does not include school transport).

 School transport is not included in this requirement, as we have good systems in place to identify potential close contacts should there be a case involving school transport.